GitSRealpe/abb_irb140_ros_sim/README.md

 # ABB IRB140 ROS Simulation packages
 This a set of ROS packages for simulating the ABB IRB140 robot, mainly for academic porpoises.
 Aimed to the students of Robotics in the the Universidad Nacional de Colombia.

-Each package contains different functionalities, some of them require the use of the others packages, so its recommmended to download or install all of them as a whole.
+Each package contains different functionalities, some of them require the use of the others packages, so its recommended to download or install all of them as a whole.

 **Author:** Sebastian Realpe Rua, mainly for use in the robotics lab of Universidad Nacional de Colombia

 # Installation
-Firstly, you need ROS, follow the instructions in their official site [ros noetic installation](http://wiki.ros.org/noetic/Installation/Ubuntu). (ros-desktop-full is the recommmended installation).
+Firstly, you need ROS, follow the instructions in their official site [ros noetic installation](http://wiki.ros.org/noetic/Installation/Ubuntu). (ros-desktop-full is the recommended installation).

 ## Required ROS packages
 The next are the required ROS packages for a proper execution of all the packages contained in this project.
 Just execute the command `sudo apt install <name_of_package>` and it will be automatically installed.